mybot-organization/mybot/.github/CONTRIBUTING.md

 | `LOG_WEBHOOK_URL`  | Optional    | Used to send bot logs using a webhook                     |
 | `OWNER_IDS`        | Required    | Grant permissions such a eval, extensions reload...       |

+## Extra informations

+In the project structure, `main.py` serves as the entry point executed by Docker.
+It provides a compact CLI utility with various options that can be utilized through pre-created shell files in the `bin/` directory.
+`mybot.py` is the base of MyBot, with the `MyBot` class, instantiated once at launch, and available in many places in the code.

+The `MyBot` class has some utility functions like `getch_user`, `getch_channel`, or `get_or_create_db`.
+Refer to their docstring for more information.

+The `core` directory container internally utilized code for MyBot, while `cogs` contains the implementation of features exposed by MyBot.
+Additionally, `libraries` holds wrappers for external APIs and tools utilized within the project.

+### i18n

+All strings should be inside the `_` function from `core.i18n` to have them translated (e.g., `_("Hello World")`).
+This functions also supports format options like the `str.format()` function (e.g., `_("Hello {}", name)`).

+`_` is used to extract the strings from the code automatically, but is also serves as a ✨ magic ✨ function because it walks through the callstack to find an `Interaction` object.
+Consequently, if you use `_` outside a command callback, it will not be able to retrieve the language.
+You can then specify it with the `_locale` argument.
+Set `_locale` to `None` if the string should not be translated at this time in the execution.

+Additionally, `_` also accepts a `_l` parameter to set a maximum size, to avoid any bugs due to translations being too long.

+Strings in command parameters, descriptions, etc., should be surrounded with the `discord.app_commands.locale_str` (aliased as `__`), to make `discord.py` send the translations directly to Discord.

 ## Translations contributions